Roar Hansen

-Roar Hansen (born 28 February 1966) is a Swedish football manager in charge of Ängelholms FF in the Swedish Division 2.
+Roar Hansen (born 28 February 1966) is a Swedish football manager in charge of Eskilsminne IF in the Swedish Division 1.

 After a short playing career in the lower divisions he spent 18 years combining work at a factory with coaching various small local clubs before he finally became a Superettan manager in 2008 after winning promotion with Ängelholms FF.

 Hanson celebrating in 2012 when he was in charge of Östers IF.